bakpakin/Fennel/style.md

 as well as the type of the return value if any.

 Do not extract docstrings from your library and publish them as "The Documentation".
-If docstring exports are published, they should be clearly labeled as supplemental to the actual documentation, which should be [hand-written by a human][3] and not an automated tool.
+If docstring exports are published, they should be supplemental to the actual documentation, which should be [hand-written by a human][3] and not an automated tool.

 Docstrings should be written with the assumption that they are primarily for